 The aim of this anti bullying policy is to communicate the school and C&LC's approach to involving the whole school and C&LC community in developing and promoting a whole school/C&LC anti bullying ethos and culture.
-The policy provides clear guidance on how the school and C&LC intend:
+The policy provides clear guidance on how the school and C&LC intends:

-- To raise the awareness of bullying and the effect it has on children and young people's emotional health and well-being, life chances and achievement. - To make clear to everyone within our whole school and C&LC community that no form of bullying is acceptable and to prevent, de-escalate and /or stop any continuation of harmful behaviour. - To encourage and equip the whole school and C&LC community to report all incidents of bullying, including those who have experienced being bullied and bystanders who have witnessed an incident. - To respond quickly and effectively to incidents of bullying using a restorative approach and /or sanctions where necessary. - To safeguard and offer support and comfort to children who have been bullied, and provide longer term support where necessary to reduce the likelihood of negative effectives on their behaviour and self-esteem. - To support children who are bullying in recognising the seriousness of their behaviour and to offer support and counselling to help them to change their behaviour. - • - To address the emotional and behavioural needs of children who bully others to reduce the likelihood of repeated incidents of bullying. - To identify vulnerable children and those critical moments and transitions when they may become vulnerable, and provide additional support/safeguarding when needed. - To ensure all staff are trained and supported and model positive relationships. - To regularly monitor incidents of bullying and harassment and report to responsible bodies e.g. governors.

-• To provide curriculum opportunities including an entitlement framework for Personal Social and Health Education and Citizenship that includes learning about bullying, diversity, discrimination and personal safety.
+- To raise the awareness of bullying and the effect it has on children and young people's emotional health and wellbeing, life chances and achievement. - To make clear to everyone within our whole school and C&LC community that no form of bullying is acceptable and to prevent, de-escalate and /or stop any continuation of harmful behaviour. - To encourage and equip the whole school and C&LC community to report all incidents of bullying, including those who have experienced being bullied and bystanders who have witnessed an incident. - To respond quickly and effectively to incidents of bullying using a restorative approach and /or sanctions where necessary - To safeguard and offer support and comfort to children who have been bullied and provide longer term support where necessary to reduce the likelihood of negative effectives on their behaviour and self-esteem. - To apply reasonable and proportionate disciplinary sanctions to children causing the bullying. - To support children who are bullying in recognising the seriousness of their behaviour and to offer support and counselling to help them to readjust their behaviour. - To provide longer term support to promote the self-esteem of those who have been bullied to reduce the likelihood of long term damage = - To address the emotional and behavioural needs of children who bully others to reduce the likelihood of repeated incidents of bullying. - To identify vulnerable children and those critical moments and transitions when they may become vulnerable, and provide additional support when needed. - To ensure all staff are trained and supported and model positive relationships. - To regularly monitor incidents of bullying and harassment and report to responsible bodies e.g. governors. - To provide a curriculum framework including an entitlement framework for Personal Social and Health Education and Citizenship that includes learning about bullying, diversity, discrimination and personal safety.